robrotheram/gogallery/Readme.md

 ## Themes

-Version 3.0 has support for users themes.
-The theme engine chosen is a version of handlebars  using the  https://github.com/mailgun/raymond rendering engine.
-It mainly inspired by themes written for the very popular blogging engine Ghost.io
+Version 5.x has support for users themes.
+The theme engine uses Go’s html/template and text/template libraries as the basis for the templating.
+This is similar to the one hugo uses https://gohugo.io/templates/introduction/ but with the varibles being different.

 All Themes will need to have the following pages in order for the site to work:
  - 404.hbs
  - albums.hbs